mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    - sudo apt-get update
    - sudo apt-get install apache2

-Use the Azure portal to gather IP information about the systems uou hqave built
+Use the Azure portal to gather IP information about the systems you have built
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Access the Azure Portal to find the IP address on the internal network of the Ubuntu Server